bk4nt/pi-fan-pwm/README.md

 pi-fan-pwm.py updates /run/pi-fan-pwm.dc with the fan duty cycle.
 Data is read and displayed by cpu_state widget.

+For installation:
+1. Adjust `pi-fan-pwm.carousel.sh` content to your display model
+2. Run `script/install.carousel`

 luma/carousel.py was adapted from https://github.com/rm-hull/luma.examples carousel.py script.